-One of the ways of identifying potential involvement in county lines are missing episodes (both from home and school), when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.
+One of the ways of identifying potential involvement in county lines are missing episodes (both from home and school), when the victim may have been trafficked for the purpose of transporting drugs.

 At FANS we are aware that our very young children may not be directly involved in this process but may have siblings who are or may become involved when they are older.
 We contact Early Help when we feel a family in vulnerable and believe that early intervention will support these families from becoming involved in gangs later on in their lives.